VazkiiMods/Patchouli/docs/patchouli-basics/getting-started.md

 ```

 where "BOOK NAME" is the name your book will be displayed as, and "LANDING TEXT" the text
 that will show up on the left page of your book ingame.
-The version field specifies which
+The `version` field specifies which
 edition your book is.
 Whenever you update your book, you should also update the edition
 value.
-For modders, you can use localization keys in both name and landing_text.
+For modders, you can use localization keys in both `name` and `landing_text`.

 See:

 ![](https://i.imgur.com/lsdDrrk.png)